RGBz/rorschach-blotter/README.md

 # Rorschach Inkblot Painter
-This is a simple project to allow someone to create a procedurally generated Rorschach inkblot using JavaScript on a browser that supports HTML5 and more specifically, the canvas tag.
+This is a simple project to allow someone to create a procedurally generated Rorschach inkblot using JavaScript in a browser.

 Included are two files: